justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 These anchors act like hooks that you can place on each glyph for them to hook to another glyph.
 Please see [more about anchors here](https://handbook.glyphsapp.com/anchors/)

 ### Anchors on Letters/ Consonants
-There are 2 anchors placed on consonants namely _"top"_ and _"bottom"_, and they , like their names, _"top"_ placed on Thai Body Height connect to the top marks and _"bottom"_ placed on on the baseline to connecct with the bottom marks.
+There are 2 anchors which will be placed on consonants namely _"top"_ and _"bottom"_, and they , like their names, _"top"_ placed on Thai Body Height connect to the top marks and _"bottom"_ placed on on the baseline to connecct with the bottom marks.
 In Thai, we usually place the mark align with the right stem of the letters, therefore, you can place anchors at the top/bottom right of each letters/ consonants.

 ![mark_all01](images/mark_all01.png)